There are various methods used to measure the flow rate of steam, water,

 A Typical Square Root Extractor Installation

-connected directly in the 4-20 mA current loop of a flow transmitter.
+Square root extractors are usually current operated devices so they can beconnected directly in the 4-20 mA current loop of a flow transmitter.
 The

 output of the square root extractor is again a 4-20 mA signal.
 This signal is